aws-samples/medical-text-sentence-relevance-bert/.ipynb_checkpoints/README-checkpoint.md

 * Go to SageMaker Studio by selecting the tab on the side bar
     * ![Image](doc/image_8.png)
 * If this is your first time using the SageMaker Studio console, you will need to first set it up.
-    * Choose the "Quick start" option
+    * Choose the “Quick start" option
     * Set the “User name” to “Medical-Text-Analysis-User” (or any other user name will do!)
     * For the Execution role, select the IAM role that was created when the CloudFormation template was deployed.
 This will look something like “Medical-Text-Analysis-Sentence-RelevanceRole-XXXXXXXXXXXXX”
     * Select Submit